 Introduction

-This job aid is intended to demonstrate how to run a a musym or mukey report scriptonpedon from NASIS using RStudio. the range in characteristics of pedons
+This job aid demonstrates how to run a knitr report on pedon data from NASIS using RStudio.
+These reports can be used to automate the analysis of data, and produce a standardized summary.
+With minimal editing and the push of a button, each user can produce their own report.
+Ultimately this is intended to useful for summarizing the range in characteristics of pedons.

 Objectives